"Movement and perception begin in the brain."

 The nervous system

-Our nervous system is responsible for the transmission of signals and information in the body.
+Our nervous system transmits signals and information throughout the body.
 It consists of two main parts:

 ©Rufus Benjamin Weaver